 Equally at home as a chamber musician, Chiao-Ying has collaborated with renowned artists including James Buswell, Lawrence Power, Alison Balsom, So-Ock Kim and the Ysaye Quartet.
 She is a founding member of the Fournier Piano Trio, winner of the 2013 Parkhouse Award and 2nd prize of the 2011 Trondheim International Chamber Music Competition.
 Her duo collaboration with cellist Pei-Jee Ng won the Libero Lana Prize at the 2011 Trieste International Chamber Music Competition.

 Born in Taipei, Taiwan, Chiao-Ying began her piano studies at the age of five and gave her debut recital at twelve.
-She continued her studies with Prof. Yu-Chiou Tchen at the Affiliated High School of National Taiwan Normal University before winning a full scholarship to London’s Royal Academy of Music in 1997, where she studied with Christopher Elton and the late Maria Curcio, one of the most celebrated pupils of Artur Schnabel.
-In 2003/04 She was awarded the Hodgson fellowship and in 2007 completed the MMus course with Distinction & a DipRAM, the Academy’s highest award.
-Most recently she was elected an Associate of the Royal Academy of Music (ARAM) in January 2015.
+She continued her studies with Prof. Yu-Chiou Tchen at the Affiliated High School of National Taiwan Normal University before winning a full scholarship to London's Royal Academy of Music, where she studied with Christopher Elton and the late Maria Curcio, one of the most celebrated pupils of Artur Schnabel.
+Later she was awarded the Hodgson fellowship and completed the MMus course with Distinction & a DipRAM, the Academy's highest award.
+She was elected an Associate of the Royal Academy of Music (ARAM) in 2015.